top of page

 The adjective 'sudden' finds its origins in the Middle English word 'sodein,' which can be traced back to the Old French term 'sodain,' and ultimately to the Latin word 'subitaneus.'
 The Latin root word 'subitus' means 'sudden' or 'unexpected,' and it is formed by combining 'sub,' meaning 'under,' and 'ire,' which means 'to go.'
 The etymology of 'sudden' subtly reflects the concept of something happening quickly, unexpectedly, and without warning, without explicitly addressing its specific definition.
 It suggests the notion of events or changes occurring beneath the surface of expectation, much like the word's modern-day meaning.

-Quiz: Find the meaning of the adjective sudden:
+Find the correct meaning of the adjective sudden:

 Try Again!